websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/ab-testing/configuring-ab-testing.md

 You can run A/B Testing on any Content Page when all the following conditions are met:

 - Liferay DXP is connected to Analytics Cloud.
-Fore information on how to set up this connection, see [Connecting Liferay DXP using OAuth](https://learn.liferay.com/../../../../connecting-liferay-dxp-using-oauth.md).
+Fore information on how to set up this connection, see [Connect your Liferay DXP site to Analytics Cloud](https://learn.liferay.com/../../../../connect-liferay-dxp-to-ac.md).
 - Your page is a Content Page.
 Widget Pages do not support Experiences for different Segments.
 - The Content Page you intend to test is published.
 - You have *Update* permissions in the Content Page.